360er0/COMBO/README.md

 # COMBO
 COMBO is jointly trained neural tagger, lemmatizer and dependency parser implemented in python 3 using Keras framework.
 It took part in [*2018 CoNLL Universal Dependency shared task*](http://universaldependencies.org/conll18/) and ranked 3rd/4th in the [*official evaluation*](http://universaldependencies.org/conll18/results.html).

+## Paper
+The COMBO description can be found here: [*Semi-Supervised Neural System for Tagging, Parsing and Lematization*](http://universaldependencies.org/conll18/proceedings/pdf/K18-2004.pdf).

 ## Usage
 Training your own model:
 ```